RoryAJames/TorontoDevelopmentApplications/README.md

 I will note the following:

 - Neighbourhoods were found to be statistically significant in predicting an applications status.
 However there were 133 neighbourhoods observed in the dataset.
 Including this as a feature would have greatly increased the models complexity and dimensionality.
-Since neighbourhoods can be consolidated down to councils, I opted to not including it as a feature in the prediction model.
+Since neighbourhoods can be consolidated down to just four councils, I opted to not include it as a feature in the prediction model.

 - The zoning category was not found to be statistically significant in predicting an applications status.
-However, I suspect this was due to the imbalance of zoning categories.
+However, I suspect this was due to a large imbalance of zoning categories.

 ## Lessons That I Learned

+While this application is just a proof of concept, I know that in reality far more data points would need to be collected in order to build a fully fledged and reputable prediction application that can be used by planners and real estate professionals.